 Association with PGPS has also helped members to extract better work conditions.
-Nilom Singh, a women in her late fifties, was diagnosed with diabetes and she needed to use the toilet more frequently.
-As general practice, domestic workers are not allowed to use the toilets in the employers' place and thus Nilom resorted to taking medicine to controll urge to urinate.
+Nilom Singh, a women in her late fifties, "We are not even allowed was diagnosed with diabetes and she needed to use the toilet to use toilets and treated more frequently.
+As general practice, domestic workers are not unfairly All this needs to allowed to use the toilets in the employers' place and thus Nilom resorted to taking medicine to controll urge to urinate.
 This began causing damage to her kidney.